TSA: More than 60 guns confiscated at SC airports in 2019

 NORTH CHARLESTON, S.C.
-(WCBD) – The Transportation Security Administration, or TSA, as released a report detailing the number of guns confiscated at airports across South Carolina.
+(WCBD) – The Transportation Security Administration, or TSA, has released a report detailing the number of guns confiscated at airports across South Carolina.

 According to the report, the TSA says it found more than 60 guns in carry-on luggage at airports statewide in 2019.